-byte is one of the newest home aligner brands, but their treatment incorporates some of the most innovative technology currently available, like the HyperByte device.
-As a result, they consistently deliver the industry’s fastest treatment times (3 months on average).
+Byte is one of the newest home aligner brands, but their treatment incorporates some of the most innovative technology currently available, like the HyperByte device.
+As a result, they boast the industry’s shortest treatment plans (4-5 months on average).
 On top of that, they maintain reasonable prices and financing plans that don’t require a credit check.

-They might not have convenient physical locations, but they’re one of the only companies to offer nighttime-only treatment, so you can transform your smile by wearing aligners just 10 hours per day. byte also offers a lifetime guarantee for your smile after treatment.
-So, if your teeth ever shift, they’ll send you new aligners to readjust them, completely free- even if you completed treatment years prior.
+They might not have convenient physical locations, but they’re one of the only companies to offer nighttime-only treatment, so you can transform your smile by wearing aligners for just 10 hours per night.
+Byte also offers a lifetime guarantee for your smile after treatment.
+So, if your teeth ever shift, they’ll send you new aligners to readjust them, completely free — even if you completed treatment years prior.

-For a more detailed look at byte, check out our comprehensive review.
+For a more detailed look at Byte, visit our comprehensive review.

 2. Candid: $3,500+

-For a more detailed look at Candid, check out our comprehensive review.
+For a more detailed look at Candid, visit our comprehensive review.

 3. AlignerCo: $895

 AlignerCo is another newcomer to the home aligner industry, but they’ve quickly gained popularity by being the most affordable brand available.
 Their $1,145 sticker price is hundreds lower than every other home aligner company.
 So, if cost is your primary concern, AlignerCo could be a great option.

-For a more detailed look at AlignerCo, check out our comprehensive review.
+For a more detailed look at AlignerCo, visit our comprehensive review.

 What Are My Other Treatment Options?